eliaskosunen/scnlib/docs/pages/migration-2-0.md

 auto result = scn::scan<int>(input, "{}");
 \endcode

-If doing your own I/O isn't possible, or is for some reason unfeasible, a number of other options are available:
+If doing your own I/O isn't possible, or is for some reason unfeasible, some other options are available:

+ 1) A `FILE*` can be given as the source to `scn::scan`, or in the case of `stdin`, `scn::input` can be used.

  1) A `scn::basic_istreambuf_view`/`scn::basic_istreambuf_subrange` can be given as a source range to `scn::scan`.
     These types wrap an arbitrary `std::basic_istream`/`std::basic_streambuf`.